deathpillow/deathpillow.github.io/_posts/2015-10-07-who-gets-to-walk.md

 comments:
 share:
 ---
-*This post is adapted from a lecture I gave in a co-taught course titled "Urban and Regional Policy Analysis and Practice" (PUBP 6604, Fall 2015).*
+*This post is adapted from a lecture I gave in a co-taught course titled "Urban and Regional Policy Analysis and Practice" (PUBP 6604, Fall 2015, co-taught with Dr. Jennifer Clark)*
 -
 <iframe src="https://embed.spotify.com/?uri=spotify%3Atrack%3A6LgG7yvuD791JlfCMaioPS" width="500" height="380" frameborder="0" allowtransparency="true"></iframe>